gekographe/cv-1/README.md

   - Ruby 2.0 language
   - Rails 4 framework
-  - Sinatra framework and DataMapper ORM
   - PostgreSQL database
+  - Sinatra DSL and DataMapper ORM
   - Object­ oriented principles and design
   - Test­ driven development with RSpec and Jasmine
-  - Integration testing with RSpec and Capybara
+  - Integration tests with Capybara
   - Behaviour driven development with Cucumber
   - Version control with git and GitHub
   - JavaScript and jQuery
   - HTML5 and CSS3
   - ERB, Haml and Sass
-  - Experience with APIs, including Twilio, Stripe and Pusher
+  - Experience with APIs including Twilio, Stripe and Pusher
   - Deployment to Heroku

 ### Makers Academy